Future Horizons:

 Vector microbiomes put to work

 A number of emerging tools can directly control vector organisms.
-For example, altering the gut microbiome of mosquitoes or tsetse flies can make it impossible for them to host the parasites responsible for disease development in humans.14
+For example, altering the gut microbiome of mosquitoes or tsetse flies can make it impossible for them to host the parasites responsible for disease development in humans.14‘The microbiome and mosquito vectorial capacity: rich potential for discovery and translation’

 Alongside these control mechanisms, we need to develop indicators of ecological health that influence disease risk: essentially, early-warning systems for outbreaks.
-A crucial step in devising such systems will be to integrate surveillance of human and animal diseases.18 At present these are monitored separately, often by distinct agencies.19
+A crucial step in devising such systems will be to integrate surveillance of human and animal diseases.18‘Towards integrated surveillance-response systems for the prevention of future pandemics’

 Vector control - Anticipation Scores